MuhammadAfdhalF/QA-Automation/README.md

 # QA Automation - Katalon Studio

-Project ini adalah latihan automation testing menggunakan **Katalon Studio** untuk menguji fitur web aplikasi secara otomatis.
+This project is a QA automation practice project using **Katalon Studio** to automate web application testing.

-Project ini juga sudah diintegrasikan dengan:
+The project has been integrated with:

-- GitHub sebagai repository
+- GitHub as the source code repository
-- Jenkins sebagai CI tool
+- Jenkins as the CI tool
-- Katalon True Platform untuk report execution
+- Katalon True Platform for execution reports

 ## Tools